-Lewis brazenly stole the election, every proposal for the launching of a campaign to organize the unorganized districts.
-The defeat of the opposition resulted in a spread of pessimism and dual-union spirit among the miners.
-A conclusion quite generally reached, full of great importance for the future, was that it was hopeless to try to revive the U. M. W. A. through the democratic chan-
+of the opposition resulted in a spread of pessimism and dualunion spirit among the miners.
+A conclusion quite generally reached, full of great importance for the future, was that it was hopeless to try to revive the U. M. W. A. through the democratic channels of the union.